vguggilla/cse15l-lab-reports/LabReport2.md

 ---

-Something I learned from week 2 and week 3 of cse 15l is how to compile and start a server.
-By cloning a git repository, we can compile a server using the javac command and start it using the java command.
-Before this, I had no idea how to start a server.
+Something I learned from Week 2 and 3 of CSE 15l is how to compile and start a server.
+By cloning a git repository, we can compile a server using the javac command with the files we are compiling and start it using the java command with the name of the server we are executing and a port number.
+Before Week 2's Lab, I had no idea how to run a server.